Many have said, “Life is a marathon, not a sprint.”

 But what happens when you find yourself doing both at the same time?

-If you’ve been living on this planet for any length of time, you’ve figured out life is a long game made of day-to-day sprints.
+If you’ve been living on this planet for any time, you’ve figured out life is a long game made of day-to-day sprints.

 If you want to lose weight, you make small reductions over time.